wp-plugins/crayon-syntax-highlighter/readme.txt

 4. Tag Editor.

 == Changelog ==

+= 1.10 =
+* Added Dutch translation thanks to <a href="https://twitter.com/#!/chilionsnoek">@chilionsnoek</a>.
+* Added Delphi/Pascal thanks to Chris McClenny (http://squashbrain.com/)
+* Added AppleScript
+* Language is automatically selected from the Tag Editor dropdown as you type a URL with an extension (e.g. typing "cs" would select "C#")
+* Fixed a preventing language being detected from extension
+* Fixed a bug causing crayon:false to be ignored in the class tag
+* Cleaned up crayon's js so it's not possible to overwrite the jQuery instance
+* Fixed bug causing repeats of Crayon due to broken tags from using Mini Tags
+* Fixed isses with ignoring Mini Tags with $
+* Added Italian translation thanks to Federico Bellucci (http://www.federicobellucci.net/)

 = 1.9.12 =
 * Fixed a bug caused by unescaped HTML elements in the plain code breaking the page markup, reverted to escaped and uses the new sanitisation method.